Category Archives: Uncategorized

 PCC

-Our PCC met on Wednesday 2nd July.
-We discussed plans for a new Hall kitchen, the installation of fibre broadband, plans for music at Church, and much more.
+next meets on the 5th November.
 Please do talk to your PCC reps about any aspect of life at Christ Church, and pray for the PCC in its work this year.
-You might want to use the following prayer
+You might want to use the following prayer:

 Lord God, Together with you by our side, we can bring growth to our Church.
 Send your Holy Spirit to give us good planning, wise actions, joy in worship and our welcome, the right words when we speak to others.
 Help our Church grow in numbers, in Spiritual commitment to you, and in service to our local community, through Christ our Lord.
 Amen